N-HARSHAVARDHAN/fitness-recommendation/README.md

 # 🏋️‍♂️ Fitness Recommendation Web App

 A full-stack web application that provides **fitness recommendations** based on a user’s **height, weight, and goal**.
-Users can **sign up, log in, view a personalized dashboard, and update their profile**.
+Users can **sign up, log in, view a personalized dashboard, chat with an AI fitness assistant, and update their profile**.
-The system stores user data in **MySQL** and uses a **Node.js server** to handle authentication and profile updates.
+The system stores user data in **MySQL** and uses a **Node.js server** to handle authentication, chatbot responses, and profile updates.

 Recommendations are displayed as **static images** chosen by JavaScript logic for all possible scenarios.